DataDog/hiring-engineers/answers.md

 ![20_apm_install_page](./screenshots/20_apm_install_page.png)

-This may be due to
+This may have been caused by

-* A bug with the Dockerized agent or
+* A bug with the Dockerized agent
-* Not showing due to my Datadog trial expiring
+* Not showing due to my Datadog trial having expired, or
-* Me incorrectly implementing the Flask app
+* Having incorrectly instrumented the Flask app

 though I strongly believe it is a bug due to the Dockerized agent, as the command line showed that ddtrace was successfully tracing my Flask app.
 I was also able to graph APM metrics in [my timeboard I created](https://app.datadoghq.com/dash/855394/apm-flask-app-timeboard), which I made from cloning my agent container infrastructure timeboard and adding 2 additional APM metrics.